PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 It is bombproof.
 Data you put here is triple backed up, so very safe from loss, and accessible to the research team and appropriate administrators only, both on and off campus.

-It is linked with to Edinburgh’s [DataVault](https://datavault.ed.ac.uk/) for long term "cold storage".
+It is GDPR compliant.
+It is linked to Edinburgh’s [DataVault](https://datavault.ed.ac.uk/) for long term "cold storage".

 **The bad**

 It is sluggish.
 At least on a Mac, it can take a minute to index the folders when you first navigate to the drive.
 It can take rather a long time for data to move on or off the drive.
-For these reasons, it is not the obvious place to read and write data while you are actively working on it.
-Think of it instead as the place to house data so you never have to worry about losing it.
+For these reasons, it is not the obvious place to read and write to data files while you are actively working on them.
+Think of it instead as the place to house a “golden copy” of your data so you never have to worry about losing it.

 ## OneDrive